Mass-Zero constrained molecular dynamics for electrostatic interactions: Theory

-Following the MaZe approach\cite{Ryckaert:1981,coretti:2018b, bonella:2020, coretti:2020b, girardier:2021, coretti:2022} , we introduce an extended dynamical system in which we add to the physical degrees of freedom (DoF), $\{\bm{r}_\beta\}$, a set of auxiliary DoF associated with the value of the electrostatic potential at each grid point.
+Proceeding in analogy with the standard \ac{maze} approach\cite{Ryckaert:1981,coretti:2018b, bonella:2020, coretti:2020b, girardier:2021, coretti:2022}, we introduce an extended dynamical system in which we add to the physical \ac{dof}, $\{\bm{r}_\beta\}$, a set of auxiliary \ac{dof} associated with the value of the electrostatic potential at each grid point.
 The extended Lagrangian is: